GoogleCloudPlatform/gke-networking-recipes/multi-cluster-ingress/multi-cluster-istio/README.md

 $ gcloud compute addresses create --global gke-istio-ingress
 ```

 5. Get the reserved public IP address and register it with your domain.
-The remaining of this recipes will assume that whereami.${DOMAIN}.com resolves to the Public IP of the Ingress.
+The remaining of this recipes will assume that whereami.whereami.abdel.cloud resolves to the Public IP of the Ingress.

 ```bash
 gcloud compute addresses describe --global gke-istio-ingress